geochum/geochum.github.io/_posts/2026-08-08-theta-method-backward-euler-crank-nicolson.md

 When solving parabolic PDEs such as the heat equation, the choice of **time integrator** controls accuracy, stability, and whether high-frequency modes are damped or ring.
 Three classical one-step schemes—**Forward Euler**, **Backward Euler**, and **Crank–Nicolson**—are special cases of a single family called the **θ-method** (or θ-rule).

 This post derives that family, fixes a consistent convention for $\theta$, works out truncation error and stability, and applies the scheme to the one-dimensional heat equation.
-The goal is numerical-analysis intuition, not a research dump: these are the same discrete residuals that appear later in finite-difference baselines and in numerics-informed neural solvers.
+The same discrete residuals appear in finite-difference baselines and in numerics-informed neural solvers.

 ---